IOSH collaborate with Safety, Health & Wellbeing Live in exclusive Communities’ Theatre.

 This new feature will be a focal point for knowledge-sharing, debate and inspiration, showcasing the strength of IOSH’s community network and equipping safety professionals to lead through complexity and change.

 The mission is to raise standards and support professional growth.
-Across two days of CPD-accredited content, delegates will experience a rich programme of keynotes, panel debates, technical sessions and interactive discussions led by industry leaders, technical experts and members of the IOSH Presidential Team.
+Across two days of CPD-accredited content, visitors will experience a rich programme of keynotes, panel debates, technical sessions and interactive discussions led by industry leaders, technical experts and members of the IOSH Presidential Team.

 Designed to be inclusive and relevant to practitioners from all sectors, the content will tackle the most urgent issues facing the profession, from climate-related risks and technology adoption to evolving regulation and workforce expectations.